Trifoia/litmos-sdk/README.md

 - All traffic **must** be transmitted over https
 - Should use the XML endpoints, and support automatic conversion of js objects to xml
   - The Litmos API only consistently works with XML, JSON support is spotty at best
-- Should be fully documented with JSDocs
+- Should be fully documented with JSDocs to support intellisense
-- Should be fully unit tested

 # Notes on Litmos API Oddities
 The Litmos API is not the most consistent API in the world.
 Documentation is spotty and implementation is inconsistent.
 Here are some pointers that should help when navigating the API